Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza. Here are 5 ways we use DSA with retail clients

 You want to create a new search campaign in your Google ads account.
 When you get to “General settings” during step 1.
 Click on “show more settings” just under the Networks section.

 Enter the root domain (MyDonaimName.com), pick your language if it’s not English and leave the first option checked for your targeting source.
-The other two targeting sources are only available if you have a page feed setup.
-A page feed is the URLs you want to use for targeting and a custom label.
+The other two targeting sources are only available if you have a page feed (URLs you want to use for targeting and a custom label) setup.

 Setting Up Page Feed in Business Data